-Doomsday preparers are those who believe that an apocalyptic scenario or social collapse is imminent and therefore spend a good part of their time preparing to survive.
+Doomsday preppers are those who believe that an apocalyptic scenario or social collapse is imminent and therefore spend a good part of their time preparing to survive.
 For example, they could store supplies and ammunition, devise plans and infrastructures to defend themselves against others.
-So Michael Mills, from the University of Kent in the United Kingdom, decided to correct this gap in our knowledge.
-Mills went on an American road trip, spending time talking (and massacring animals with) 39 preparers in 18 different US states.
+Michael Mills, from the University of Kent in the United Kingdom, decided to investigate this phenomenon by going on an American road trip and talking to 39 preparers in 18 different US states.
+UU.

 Rather than rampant paranoia, Mills suggests, preparers are motivated by continued media coverage of natural disasters, as well as by a government that encourages them to prepare for the worst.
 Modern preparers are preparing for a time when life as we know it can become a little challenging.
 They are training to be self-reliant regardless of the challenges that life presents to them.
 Some preparers work in fear mode, accumulating anything because they fear what may happen in the future.

 Fear is not a good reason to be a coach.
 Security does not come from the “things that are your property”.
 By listening to the preparers, you can begin to understand their reasoning.
 They often talk about their preparatory lives originating at some triggering point or tipping point, such as having an insider see the financial collapse firsthand and the house of cards it reveals, or the hardships that come with illness or unemployment.